Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 Once we arrived in Marshfield, I was in heaven exploring grandma and grandpa's big house and playing with my aunt who is only eight months older than I. There was a field next to the house and we often had fun down by the brook that ran through it.

 I always hated to go back to West Allis and started to cry as soon as we left grandma, grandpa, and Aunt Mary.

 Saturday Night Visits to Uncle Augie

 While living in West Allis in the early 50s, dad and mom would take me and my oldest sister Beatrice to visit Uncle Augie and his family on many Saturday evenings.
 Uncle Augie, dad's older brother, lived in an apartment on Brady Street on the East side of Milwaukee.
-My uncle who worked in a big bakery lived with his wife Georganna and their two children, Gail and Alan.
+My uncle who worked in the A&P bakery lived with his wife Georgeanna and their two children, Gail and Alan.
 Also living with Augie were a mother-in-law and two stepdaughters.
 One of the stepdaughters was about 18 and the other 13.

 I liked going over to see my uncle because I could play with my two cousins who were about my age.
 Ma, dad, and I enjoyed watching the big 30-inch screen TV.
 Whenever we were there, the Burns and Allen Show used to always be on.

 From 1954 until 1957, we lived on a rented farm three miles outside of Mukwonago and about 25-30 miles from Milwaukee.
 By early 1955, my second oldest sister Patty was born.
 In the early spring of that year, dad decided to take mom dancing on one Saturday evening.
 Since being the oldest, I was expected to babysit my two sisters.
 The weather was still cold at night and I remember watching my sisters as we sat around a big oil burner that was in the living room.
 Mom and dad were only gone for a couple of hours but it seemed much longer than that.